satyamtiwari1004/incognito-beta/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the LICENSE file for details.
+This project is licensed under the MIT License- see the LICENSE file for details.